BARRUP logo

 The next meeting will be Monday 20th April 2026 from 14.30 to 16.30.

-From 1 February 2026 West Midlands Trains will transfer into public ownership under the government’s Passenger Railway Services (Public Ownership) Act.
+On 1 February 2026 West Midlands Trains transferred into public ownership under the government’s Passenger Railway Services (Public Ownership) Act.

 We hope that bringing the rail operating companies under single ownership will lead to improved timetables and better connections between services.
 We feel that some of the rail operating companies focus more on their narrow business models rather than considering the wider demands for public transport.